jigpu/linuxwacom-wiki-archive/wiki/Calibration.md

 Calibration is necessary when the pointer on the screen does not coincide with where the input tool is located on the tablet.
-This is usually most noticeable on a screen-mounted tablets (e.g. Tablet PCs or Cintiqs), often after rotation.
+This is usually most noticeable on screen-mounted tablets (e.g. Tablet PCs or Cintiqs), often after rotation.
 Sometimes this may also be the cause of the input tool not reaching a particular monitor's edge or edges.